package overview

 find_duplicates(),

-etc) will not work properly as the basic fields are not
+etc) will not work as the basic fields are not standardized.

 The code above examplifies the most common use of query functions, which applies also to the function query_gbif().
 The following sections provide more details on the two query functions that require special considerations: query_macaulay() and query_xenocanto().